 We utilise other cookies to analyse how our visitors use our websites and to monitor website performance.
 This allows us to provide a high quality experience by customising our offering and quickly identifying and fixing any issues that arise.
 For example, we might use performance cookies to keep track of which pages are most popular, which method of linking between pages is most effective, and to determine why some pages are receiving error messages.
 We might also use these cookies to highlight articles or site services that we think will be of interest to you based on your usage of the website.

 3. Functionality Cookies

 We use functionality cookies to allow us to remember your preferences.
 For example, cookies save you the trouble of typing in your username every time you access the site, and recall your customisation preferences, such as which regional edition of the website you want to see when you log in.

 We also use functionality cookies to provide you with enhanced services such as allowing you to watch a video online or comment on a blog.

-We also use or allow third parties to serve cookies that fall into the four categories above.
+We also use or allow third parties to serve cookies that fall into the categories above.
 For example, like many companies, we use Google Analytics to help us monitor our website traffic.
 We may also use third party cookies to help us with market research, revenue tracking, improving site functionality and monitoring compliance with our terms and conditions and copyright policy.